janko/rodauth-omniauth/README.md

 ### JWT

 JWT requests are supported for the request and callback phases.
-OmniAuth information will be stored in JWT session data during the request phase, and restored during the callback phase, as long as the updated JWT token is passed.
+OmniAuth data will be stored in the JWT token during the request phase, and restored during the callback phase, as long as the updated JWT token is passed.

 ## Development